Less Waste, More Taste: A Master Chef Reimagines Thanksgiving Leftovers

 "Food costs?
 Nothing.
 Emotion?
 A lot," Bottura says as we savor his handiwork.

-The cost of not eating our leftovers, on the other hand, is big — for our wallets and the planet.
+The cost of not eating our leftovers, on the other hand, is big — for our wallets and for the planet.

 "The average household of four is wasting about $1,800 annually on food that they buy and then never wind up eating," says Dana Gunders, senior scientist at NRDC, citing the group's latest figures.